fredlcore/PS3-Lego-Duplo-Train-Control/README.md

 ## Installation
 * Take the two ESP32 boards and flash `PSLegoinoControl.ino` on one board and `DuploTrainControl.ino` on the other.
 It doesn't matter which is which.
 * Then connect 5V/VIN, GND and GPIOs 16 and 17 between both boards in a 1:1 way, no need to cross pins 16 and 17.
-When using the Wemos-style ESP32 boards, you can stack the two boards 1:1 on top of each other.
+When using the Wemos-style ESP32 boards, you can stack the two boards 1:1 on top of each other using the two inner pin rows.
 * If you still want to be able to use the serial monitor when both boards are plugged together, do not connect the RXD/TXD pins.

 ## Getting started